devtut/generate/docs/bash/when-to-use-eval.md

 ---
-metaTitle: "When to use eval"
+metaTitle: "Bash - When to use eval"
 description: "Using Eval, Using Eval with Getopt"
 ---